Emanuel Augustus: Professional career

 Augustus began boxing at age 17 under his birth name Emanuel Burton.
 In 1974, when his parents married, Burton adopted his father's last name of Augustus.
 He retained the nickname "YA", short for his middle name Ya'kov.
 Emanuel has frequently appeared on ESPN2's boxing programs Tuesday Night Fights and its counterpart Friday Night Fights.

 Throughout his early career Augustus would mainly fight in the Southern United States.
-Having his first international fight on June 1st 1997 in Germany in a DQ loss to Stephen Smith.
+Having his first international fight on June 1, 1997 in Germany in a DQ loss to Stephen Smith.
 After going on a 4 fight losing streak in 1997-98 he would then hit the longest unbeaten run of his career of 10 fights.
 This would include Augustus flying out to Denmark on three days notice to fight a 38-1 contender Soren Sondergaard getting awarded a draw after knocking him down twice in the 8th.
 Then even more impressively just 10 days later he flew to England and beat Jon Thaxton by TKO to win both the IBF and WBO Inter-Continental Light titles.

 Augustus's televised bouts garnered him a cult following, in part due to his unique style and flair in the ring, and his willingness to take on all comers, taking fights on short notice as a last minute replacement even in opponents' hometowns.
 Augustus frequently clowned in the ring to frustrate his opponents, engaging in his trademark "string-puppet dance."
 Augustus was also known for losing close controversial decisions on the road.

-In 2000 Augustus's famously gave a young Floyd Mayweather the toughest fight of his career.
-Mayweather still managed to control the majority of the fight, but Augustus did see his fair share of success even managing to draw blood from Mayweather's nose.
-To this day Mayweather still says that Augustus was his toughest opponent he ever faced.
+In 2000, Augustus fought Floyd Mayweather.
+Mayweather won, but with significant difficulty.
+Mayweather later said that Augustus gave him the most difficult fight in his entire career.

 On July 13, 2001 Augustus would face Micky Ward in the 2001 fight of the year.
 The majority of the fight saw the two men standing right in front of each other.
 Ward was able to walk Augustus against the ropes for a good portion of the bout, where Augustus was more than comfortable exchanging punches.
 The fight was pure chaotic, non-stop carnage with both fighters throwing punches to the point of exhaustion.